• Skip to primary navigation

 Instructions

-• In a large bowl, cream together oil, sugar and eggs until well combined.
+• In a large bowl, whisk together the oil, sugar and eggs until well combined and emulsified.

-• Pour the batter into your prepared tin and spread evenly.
+• Pour the batter into your prepared baking pans and spread evenly.

-• Bake for about 1 hour or until a skewer inserted in the centre comes out clean.
-Once out of the oven, let cool in the tin for a couple minutes before flipping out onto a wire rack to cool completely.
+• Bake for about 45 minutes or until a skewer inserted in the centre comes out clean.
+Once out of the oven, let cool in the pans for about 15 minutes before carefully flipping out onto a wire rack to cool completely.

 Tried this recipe?Mention @waitingforblancmange or tag #waitingforblancmange!